cloudflare/cloudflare-docs/content/pages/tutorials/Add GitHub Oauth authorization with Pages Functions/index.md

 In this tutorial, you will learn how to build authentication into your application using OAuth, GitHub, and handle server requests using [Pages Functions](/pages/platform/functions/)and GitHub credentials.

-You will then encode the user information gotten from the app using JSON Web Tokens(JWTs) which allows you to share user secrets securly by encrypting them with a secret key.

 You'll build an authorization flow to allow users to sign in with GitHub to your application.
-Once they've signed in, you'll use Pages Functions and Workers KV to store the user's information and make an authorized GitHub API request on their behalf, to show a list of their repositories in a web page.
+Once they've signed in, you'll use Pages Functions and Workers KV to store the user's information and make an authorized GitHub API request on their behalf.

+You will then encode the user information gotten from GitHub using JSON Web Tokens(JWTs) which allows you to share user secrets securly by encrypting them with a secret key.
+Then finally show a list of their repositories in a web page.

 {{<Aside type="note">}}